Saaam2404/ShortCircuit_Task/README.md

 # ShortCircuit_Task
 The project is about a simple traffice light system that follows the cycle GREEN-->YELLOW-->RED-->GREEN.

+The PUSH button denotes a PEDESTRIAN CROSSING THE ROAD.
 It immediately turns RED when PUSH button is pressed.
-The PUSH button denotes a PEDESTRIAN CROSSING THE ROAD.

-##Table of Contents
+## Table of Contents

 --[ArduinoCode](#ArduinoCode)